 Dr Fran Vertue is supervising a student’s Masters thesis at the University of Canterbury.
 This study will explore the mental health and parenting practices of New Zealand parents who have separated in the past year or two.
 We decided to conduct this study online, as it is convenient for most people, and helps to maintain […]

 Father’s Mauri Ora Circle Looking for support from other fathers?
-Looking to lend your support to other fathers?
-Just want somewhere where you can grow in confidence in your role as a father?
-Maybe you are looking for a male only environment where you can talk with other fathers?
-Then our Mauri Ora Father’s Circle […]
+To lend your support to other dads?
+A safe place you can grow in confidence in your role as a father?
+Maybe a dad only environment where you can talk freely with other fathers?
+Our Father’s Mauri Ora Circle may be just what you are […]

 Commission Without Clout?
 The Families Commission, set up in 2004, was part of the Labour government’s coalition agreement with Peter Dunne’s United Future Party.
 As a cynical volunteer in the New Zealand family support network I can’t help but ask: what have they achieved in the last four years?
 And especially: what have they achieved […]